ilocodes/microsoft-build-challenge-github-azure/module12/contribute-to-open-source-project-github.md

-# Contibute to Open Source Project on Github
+# Contibute to an Open Source Project on Github

 ## Identify and Prepare Contribution:
 - Communicate your intent to participate in a project before doing any actual work.
 Use the issue tracker unless directed otherwise in the README file.